oktadev/okta-blog/_source/_posts/2022-07-19-angular-security-csrf.md

 In the previous post's overview, you learn about how the attack for CSRF occurs when an agitator uses your active session for a trusted site to perform unauthorized actions.
 We also learned there's built-in support from browsers to mitigate attacks with `SameSite` attributes on cookies, validating the authenticity of the request on the back-end, and potentially having the front-end send a CSRF token to the back-end for every request.

-The mitigation strategies primarily require server-side work, except for that game of CSRF token sending, where the client needs to send the token back in a way the back-end can validate.
+The mitigation strategies primarily require server-side work, except for that game of CSRF token sending, where the client needs to send the token back in a way the backend can validate.

 ![Giphy of a dog picking up mail from the postal worker](https://media.giphy.com/media/V6XBe0GQZSNO0/giphy.gif)

 When using CSRF tokens, it's essential to tie the token to the user's session so that the back-end can validate the request.
-The most common ways are through patterns called [Synchronizer Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern) and [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).
+The most common ways are through the patterns called [Synchronizer Token Pattern](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern) and [Double Submit Cookie](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).

 ### Synchronizer Token Pattern

-The Synchronizer Token Pattern requires the back-end to store the user's session information and match it up with the CSRF token for validity.
-This pattern can be used with SPAs but is a better match for web apps that use forms with post methods for requests, such as
+The Synchronizer Token Pattern requires the backend to store the user's session information and match it up with the CSRF token for validity.
+This pattern can be used with SPAs but is a better match for web apps that use forms with post methods for requests, such as:

 ```html
 <form action="https://myfavekdramas.com/fave-form" method="POST">